Bernard Taylor (author): Adaptations

 A film version of The Godsend was released in 1980.
 It was produced and directed by Gabrielle Beaumont, the screenplay written by her husband Olaf Pooley.
 The plot stayed relatively true to the novel, but the ending was changed completely.
 The film was not well received, however Cyd Hayman received an award for best actress at the Sitges - Catalan International Film Festival for her role as "Kate Marlowe".

 In 1993, Yves Simoneau directed a film version of Mother's Boys which starred Jamie Lee Curtis.
 With the exception of character names, this film was little or nothing like the novel on which it was based.
 Many critics felt that Simoneau borrowed from numerous other stalker dramas and attempted to ratchet the action to a feverish pitch in the conclusion.
 Most critics found Mother's Boys an unconvincing, often over-the-top psychodrama.
 The film underperformed drastically at the box office, but is available on Region 1 DVD.

 Work in television

-Bernard Taylor was commissioned to write a sitcom series for the BBC, entitled Maggie: It's Me.
+Taylor was commissioned to write a sitcom series for the BBC, entitled Maggie: It's Me.
 The plot revolved around a character named Allie who wanted to change her life, so she dumps her boyfriend to "teach him a lesson" and moves in with her friend Maggie.
 Frances de la Tour was cast as Maggie, and Rosemary Martin was cast as Allie.
 A half hour pilot was produced, and aired on 3 May 1977 but the series was never produced.